PrachiSushir/CodeAndConquer---DSA/03_String/README.md

 **Intuition**
 For each index in the string:
--Treat it as a center
+- Treat it as a center
--Expand left and right
+- Expand left and right
--stop when character don't match
+- stop when character don't match
--Track the longest palindrome found
+- Track the longest palindrome found